mullerlab/benignoEAwavecomp/README.md

-# Accompanying code to "What computations can be done with traveling waves in visual cortex?"
+# Accompanying code to "Short-term prediction with waves traveling over a map of visual space"

 This repository contains the source code and data from